dknore/44-app-from-scratch/README.md

 receive some reward in the form of a score.

 * Practice identifying isolated features of an app.
-* Practice building isolated implementations of of different features.
+* Practice building isolated implementations of different features.
 * Practice wiring isolated features together after they've been individually developed.
 * Practice keeping a clear seperation between "business logic" and